 When you're hiring, you can spend a lot of time interviewing job candidates who don't meet your needs before you interview one who does.
 One way to speed up your search is to use the phone screen interview.
 A candidate's answers to key phone screening interview questions can allow you to speedily identify the most promising candidates.

-The process is straightforward: Once you've used candidates' resumes to narrow the applicant pool for your job opening, schedule each of those candidates for a brief phone screen interview.
+The process is straightforward: Once you've used candidates' resume to narrow the applicant pool for your job opening, schedule each of those candidates for a brief phone screen interview.
 This step can save you the time and trouble involved in meeting in person and interviewing job candidates who, despite strong resumes, don't meet all your needs.

 The answers to quick phone screen interview questions can tell you a lot about whether an applicant is likely to have the right mix of skills and experience for the position and a work style that will suit your office.
 Plus, a relatively impromptu phone call can give you a better idea of the candidate's interpersonal skills than a formal, rehearsed interview would.